habi/acinar-analysis-manuscript/manuscript.md

 First, due to the *coast of Britain*-effect the exact value of every surface measurement is depending on the resolution of the imaging method [@doi:10.1126/science.156.3775.636].
 Second, the thickness of the alveolar septa in 3D-imaging data is heavily depending on the segmentation between airspace and tissue---regardless if it is done manually or by a computed algorithm.
 We observed that the airspace volumes obtained by 3D-imaging has a tendency to be smaller than the ones determined using classical paraffin sections.
-However, the relative numbers obtained in one study match the ones of other studies quite well.
+Nonetheless, the relative numbers between studies to match well.

 ![Plot of the mean acinar volumes.
   By dividing the parenchymal volumes of each lung estimated by Tschanz et al. (Table 1, [@doi:10.1152/japplphysiol.01355.2013]) by the mean number of acini estimated by Barre et al. [@doi:10.14814/phy2.12063] we can estimate the mean acinar volume for each measured time point (blue plot).